 Think of it as a "first filter" - you can use it to remove keywords are too competitive, or as a way to prioritize keywords to target.

 Why are some of the KDs in my report gray?

 We regularly process SERPs for millions of keywords and calculate the KD score based on the pages we see ranking there at that time.
 Some keywords are regularly updated; some aren't.

 We show them in grey to illustrate that they are not the most up-to-date.

 Pro-Tip: These cached KDs may not be the most accurate, but they are extremely handy when you need to filter a large list with thousands of keywords.

 If you want the freshest data on a particular keyword, just click the Refresh icon on the right:

-Note: The number of times you can refresh a keyword depends on the number of metrics credits you have.
+Note: The number of times you can refresh a keyword depends on the number of SERP updates per month you have left.